Hamilton Fish Park: Recreation center

 The other bays on all facades are made of brick and stone, with a modillioned cornice that peaks slightly above each bay.
 The lower section of each bay is filled with brick and stone, while the upper section contains an arched window with a keystone carved in stone.
 The piers separating each bay are similar in design to those flanking the main and pool entrances but have ornamented lions' heads at the top.
 The mansard roof is clad in copper, which is interrupted at the center by the rotunda atop the lobby.
 The rotunda contains a skylight.

 The recreation center has 13400 ft2 of space.
 Inside the main entrance is a brick entrance rotunda.
 As built, there were two gymnasiums north and south of the lobby, each measuring 60 ft 5.46 in with a wood-beam ceiling.
 The northern gymnasium was for men while the southern one was for women.
 The basement contained boiler and coal storage rooms, as well as lockers, toilets, and showers for each gender.
 During a 1936 renovation by the Works Progress Administration (WPA), the gymnasiums became changing rooms, while showers were installed in the basements.
 Unlike at other WPA facilities, there were clothes checks rather than lockers.
 It was again renovated in 1992, becoming a community center.
 The first floor was converted into two community rooms with interiors of terrazzo and marble, while the changing rooms were relocated to the basement.
 The wood trusses supporting the roof are visible inside the community rooms.

 History

-Many immigrants to New York City in the late 19th and early 20th centuries moved into crowded tenements in the Lower East Side, many of which had little fresh air or light.
+Many immigrants to New York City in the late 19th and early 20th centuries moved into crowded tenements on the Lower East Side, many of which had little fresh air or light.
 An 1897 report characterized New York City's Tenth Ward, in the southern part of the modern Lower East Side, as "the worst specimen of city overcrowding in the world", with 70,168 residents in the ward's 109 acre.
 The Eleventh Ward to the north, in which Hamilton Fish Park would be built, had 86,722 residents in 213 acre, and was also considered overcrowded.